PNNL-Comp-Mass-Spec/MASIC-Results-Merger/bin/Readme.txt

 instruct the program to create separate output files for each collision mode type; this would be useful if the dataset had a mix of collision mode types, for example pqd and etd.

+Use /Mage to specify that the input file is a results from from Mage Extractor.
+This file will contain results from several analysis jobs; the first column in this file must be Job and the remaining columns must be the standard Synopsis or First-Hits columns supported by PHRPReader.
+In addition, the input folder must have a column named InputFile_metadata.txt (this file was auto-created by Mage Extractor).

 -------------------------------------------------------------------------------
 Written by Matthew Monroe for the Department of Energy (PNNL, Richland, WA)